areef322/Repo/README.md

 * Cloud Infrastructure Management and CI/CD automation
 * Big Data Processing using **PySpark** and **SQL**

-My goal is to design **secure, scalable, and optimized cloud data pipelines** that drive insights and efficiency.
+Designing **secure, scalable, and optimized cloud data pipelines** that drive insights.

 ---